Alligator living with mouth taped shut since December has been captured

 BRANDON, Fla.
-(WFLA) — An alligator that’s been living in the Lumsden Reserve neighborhood with its mouth taped shut since December has finally been captured.
+(WFLA) — An alligator that’s been living in a Florida neighborhood with its mouth taped shut since December has finally been captured.

 Before the animal was captured, neighborhood resident Amber Lock shared photos of the alligator with 8 On Your Side.
 She called the action “inhumane.”